 Sleep and menopause

 Menopause is a time of major hormonal, physical and psychological change for women and while symptoms can vary, most women experience some level of sleep disturbance.
-During the perimenopause or menopause phase, a woman’s ovaries gradually decrease the production of estrogen and progesterone and this change in hormone levels can significantly disturb her sleep.
+During the perimenopause or menopause phase, a woman’s ovaries gradually decrease the production of oestrogen and progesterone and this change in hormone levels can significantly disturb her sleep.

 For some, this means tossing and turning due to hot flushes and night sweats, but for others it can mean insomnia.